GospelSounders/adventhymnals/content/02.christ-in-song/02.001-100/10.091-100/06.What-Hast-Thou-Done/docs.md

 ---
+title: |
-title: 96.
-What Hast Thou Done?
+    096. What Hast Thou Done? - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 096.
+What Hast Thou Done?.
+I gave my life for Thee, My precious blood I shed, That Thou might'st ransom'd be, And quicken'd from the dead, I gave, I gave my life for Thee, What has thou giv'n for me?
+I gave, I gave my life for Thee, What hast Thou giv'n for me?
+    keywords:  |
-    keywords: Christ in Song, What Hast Thou Done?, I gave my life for Thee,
+        Christ in Song, adventhymnals, advent hymnals, What Hast Thou Done?, I gave my life for Thee.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
-## 96. WHAT HAST THOU DONE?
+## 096. WHAT HAST THOU DONE?
+####  Christ in Song,

 ```txt
 1.